|Nutrition Facts (per serving)|

 Garnish with the lemon wedge.
 Serve and enjoy.

 There are many variations on this recipe floating around in bars.
 Some bartenders will skip the gin, and others use another style of whiskey.
 The point is that it should include whiskey of some sort, but feel free to adjust the recipe to your taste.

 If you overpour, the drink can get out of hand very quickly, and it will be too strong.
 Before you know it, you'll be drunker than expected and have one nasty hangover in the morning.
 It happens all the time with the Long Island family of drinks, so here's a little comparison to put it into perspective.

 If you pour the Texas tea with 80-proof liquors, a 60-proof triple sec, and 2 ounces of cola, the drink would have an alcohol content of approximately:

 You can see the difference that an extra 1/2-ounce can make.
-Also, when compared to the Long Island iced tea (which averages 16 percent ABV), that shot of bourbon we add has an impact as well.
+When compared to the Long Island iced tea (which averages 16 percent ABV), that shot of bourbon we add has an impact as well.